 POSTED BY July 12, 2021 COMMENTS (17)ON

-Rental market of properties is a very vibrant and deep market in India and every year millions of people rent out properties (residential and non-residential) in India.
+The rental market of properties is a very vibrant and deep market in India and every year millions of people rent out properties (residential and non-residential) in India.

 Once the agreement is over, there is a maximum of 6 months of extension on the same conditions and rules which are mentioned in the agreement.
-But if even after this 6 month extension, (or if tenancy is terminated by notice or order) the tenant does not leave the premises, then there are heavy penalties levied on them.
-They will have to pay double the rent for first 2 months, and then 4 times rent for another 2 months and then 6 times the rent for another 2 months.
+But if even after this 6-month extension, (or if the tenancy is terminated by notice or order) the tenant does not leave the premises, then there are heavy penalties levied on them.
+They will have to pay double the rent for the first 2 months, and then 4 times rent for another 2 months and then 6 times the rent for another 2 months.

 2. The security deposit can’t exceed more than 2 months’ rent

 As per the law, the security deposit which homeowners take from tenants can’t be more than 2 months of rent.
 In cities like Bengaluru, one has to deposit the security deposit as high as 10-12 months of rent, which many tenants complain about.
 However, at the same time, a lot of homeowners feel, it’s too little money to cover the risk of having the premises damaged by the notorious tenants.
 Note that this limit of 2 months’ rent is only for residential properties.
 In the case of non-commercial premises, the security deposit can be a maximum of 6 months’ rent.

 On Twitter, Krish gave his real-life example which shows us how 2 months of the deposit is not enough in real life for property owners

 All wood work gone, taps broken, geysers gone, electrical wiring got burnt, dampness & cracks on the walls, painting peeled off, tiles broken in bathrooms, huge dust in lot of places.